q-inho/q-inho.github.io/_posts/Main/study-research-paper/2023-03-28-Mitigating readout-error-model-free-approach.md

 The inverse of a matrix reverses its impact on vectors, so applying \\(A^{-1}\\) after measuring a vector corrects any errors introduced by \\(A\\).
 In this context, applying \\(A^{-1}\\) after measuring a quantum state corrects for any readout errors that may have occurred during the measurement process.

 > **Example**
->Suppose we have a quantum system with two qubits, and we want to measure the expectation value of the Pauli observable \\(Z_1 \cdot Z_2\\) (i.e., the product of the $Z$ Pauli matrices on qubits 1 and 2).
+>Suppose we have a quantum system with two qubits, and we want to measure the expectation value of the Pauli observable \\(Z_1 \cdot Z_2\\) (i.e., the product of the \\(Z\\) Pauli matrices on qubits 1 and 2).
 To do this, we first prepare the system in some initial state (e.g., \\(\|00\rangle\\)), then apply a quantum circuit that implements the desired operation (in this case, a CNOT gate followed by two Hadamard gates).
 After applying the circuit, we measure the system in the computational basis and record the frequency with which each computational basis state is observed.
 Suppose we obtain the following measurement results:
 >
 > \\(\|00\rangle\\): 1000 counts
 >